annshinewu/Fundamentals-of-Python/chapter4.md

 A function can require as many parameters as you like, but when you call the function, you should pass in the matching number of arguments.

 `@instructions`
-- Look at the function in the editor, Subtract.
+- Look at the function in the editor, `Subtract`.
 It should take in two arguments and subtract the two numbers.
 - Create a function named `Subtract` (this part is done for you).
 - Fill in the paremeter so it perferm the function desired.
 - Call the function with appropriate arguments that will output `5`